microsoft/code-with-engineering-playbook/observability/readme.md

 ## Observability in Machine Learning

 Read on how Observability can be implemented in [Machine Learning](observability/ml-observability.md) engagements effectively during Model tuning, experimentation and deployment.

+## Observability As Code

+As much as possible, configuration and management of observability assets such as cloud resource provisioning, monitoring alerts and dashboards must be managed as code.
+Infrastructure as Code is acheived using any one of Terraform / Ansible / ARM Templates

+### Why

+* Repeatable and automatable, avoids manual configuration of monitoring alerts and dashboards from scratch across environments.

+* Configured dashboards help troubleshoot errors during integration and deployment (CI/CD)

+* Audit changes and makes it possible to roll-back if there are any issues.

+* Identify actionable insights from the generated metrics data across all environments

 ## Recommended Practices